Predrag-Jandric/Split-Smart/expense-splitter/BACKLOG.md

 - test in chrome
 - when project is finished, UPDATE new readme
 - make ALL modals look visually pretty
-- install tailwind extensive that auto sorts classes and save each file
+- install tailwind extension that auto sorts classes and save each file

 ---